Influence of the French Revolution: Russia

-The Russian public were interested in the French Revolution from the beginning, although strict censorship, absence of political activity in Russia at the time, and the overall low education of the general populace diminished the effects of the revolution regarding cultural and political life, in contrast to other countries.
+The Russian public were interested in the French Revolution from its very beginning in 1789.
+However, strict censorship, absence of political activity in Russia at the time, and the overall low education of the general populace diminished the effects of the revolution regarding cultural and political life, in contrast to other countries.
 It was not until the late 19th century where the French Revolution became a major discussion topic in Russian politics, with all political groups sharing interest and attention to it.

-Early reactions to the French Revolution were hostile.
-The Russian Empire's monarch Catherine the Great, who reigned at the time, reacted with horror at the French Revolution.
-This was notable given that she had held quite liberal views for a Russian monarch and had correspondence with leading French intellectuals.
+Early reactions to the French Revolution were generally hostile.
+Catherine the Great, who reigned at the time, reacted with horror at the French Revolution.
+This was notable given that she had held quite liberal views for a Russian monarch and had correspondence with leading French intellectuals such as Voltaire.
 She ended up abandoning her liberal standing and both disdained and feared the Revolution.
 She had the novel Journey from St. Petersburg to Moscow written by Alexander Radishchev burned as she believed it dangerously promoted the French Revolution and even sent Radischev to exile in Siberia.
-Radischev had also previously rejected serfdom and was a known social critic, which contributed to Catherine and the court's suspicion of his character.
+Radischev had also previously rejected serfdom and was a known social critic, which contributed to Catherine and the court's suspicion of his character and eventual exile.